Health Care & Wellness

 According to the Bureau of Labor Statistics, seven of the nation’s 20 fastest growing occupations are health care related.
 Health care will generate 3 million new wage and salary jobs between 2006 and 2016, more than any other industry.

-Allied health professionals comprise more than 60 percent of the entire health care work force.
+Health Care & Wellness professionals comprise more than 60 percent of the entire health care work force.
 FCC's programs include:

 Cardio-pulmonary resuscitation (CPR) has been in use since the late 1950s, and health professionals still advocate that mouth-to-mouth breathing combined with chest compressions is effective at circulating blood and saving lives.
 Students learn techniques like foreign body airway obstruction relief and basic first aid procedures including treatments for shock, fractures, bleeding, environmental emergencies and many others.
 Some of the CPR classes we provide include: